endrazine/wcc/README.md

 	jonathan@blackbox:~$

 ### wcch : generate C headers from binaries
 The wcch command takes an ELF binary path as a command line, and outputs a minimal C header file declaring all the exported global variables and functions from the input binary.
-This automates prototypes declaration when writting C code and linking with a binary for which C header files are not available.
+This automates prototypes declaration when writing C code and linking with a binary for which C header files are not available.

 #### Example usage of wcch